carforyou/carforyou-configuration-pkg/README.md

 $ CONFIG_ENV=stage-prod npm run dev
 ```

-In a nextjs project, you can call `loadConfiguration()` in `next.config.js` and pass the result to next as `env`, see https://nextjs.org/docs/api-reference/next.config.js/environment-variables
+In a nextjs project, you can call `loadConfiguration()` in `next.config.js` and pass the result to next as `env`, see https://nextjs.org/docs/api-reference/next.config.js/environment-variables - configuration values will be available on `process.env` both client- and server-side

-In any node process, simply call `loadConfiguration()` in an appropriate place
+In any node process, simply call `loadConfiguration()` in an appropriate place and access variables on `process.env`

 ## Development
 ```